Vause/styleguide/pyguide.md

 Use the `format` method or the `%` operator for formatting strings, even when the parameters are all strings.
 Use your best judgment to decide between `+` and `%` (or `format`) though.
+If using Python 3.6+, use f-strings.
-Python 3.6+ users should use `f'`.
-After Python 3.6, there is an added performance benefit to using this syntax.
+Users on Python 3.6+ gain an added performance benefit when using this string formatting syntax.

 ```python
 Yes: x = a + b